toddlucas/react-tsx-starter/README.md

 This project includes a working example of React, React Router, and TypeScript.
 TypeScript 1.6 added much needed support for JSX parsing, in the form of TSX files.

-All the code is in TypeScript, written as either .ts or .tsx files.
+All the code is in TypeScript, written as either `.ts` or `.tsx` files.
-The gulp-based build generates a browserifeid client file which is separate from the vendor file.
+The gulp-based build generates a browserified client file which is separate from the vendor file.
 The vendor file currently includes react (or react with addons) and react-router.
 This separation speeds up the build process and can result in fewer client downloads when new builds are released.
 The gulp build process works with gulp.watch.